East Timor vote highlights young nation's political impasse

 “I am confident that I will win the election again,” Guterres told reporters after casting his vote in Dili, the capital.
 “I call on people to accept whatever the result and I am ready to work with whoever wins this election.”

-Surveys showed Guterres and former President Jose Ramos-Horta, both of whose popularity owes much to their history as fighters in East Timor’s struggle for independence from Indonesia, were among the front-runners according to a recent opinion survey, with Ramos-Horta in the lead.

-Ramos-Horta, 72, a Nobel Peace Prize laureate, is backed by the National Congress of the Reconstruction of East Timor, known as CNRT, a party led by former Prime Minister Xanana Gusmao, an ex-resistance leader who remains influential.
+Guterres, 67, is from the Revolutionary Front for an Independent East Timor party, known by its local acronym Fretilin.
+Ramos-Horta, 72, is backed by the rival National Congress of the Reconstruction of East Timor, known as CNRT, a party led by former Prime Minister Xanana Gusmao, also an ex-resistance leader who remains influential.

+More than 835,000 of the country’s 1.3 million people were registered to vote.
+The winner will take the oath of office May 20, the 20th anniversary of East Timor’s independence from Indonesia, which had invaded the former Portuguese colony in 1975.

+Tensions between Fretilin and CNRT, the two largest parties, led to the resignation of Prime Minister Taur Matan Ruak in February 2020 after the government repeatedly failed to pass a budget.

+Guterres refused to swear in nine people nominated by CNRT as Cabinet ministers in 2018.
+CNRT has accused Guterres and Fretilin of acting unconstitutionally and illegally seizing the post of speaker of parliament.

+Fretilin said that Horta is unfit for president, accusing him of causing a crisis as prime minister in 2006, when dozens were killed as political rivalries turned into open conflict on the streets of Dili.

-Ramos-Horta, speaking to media while casting his vote, said the benefits of his party’s development plans would be spread more widely in society and he vowed to work closely with Gusmao to implement them.
+Ramos-Horta, speaking to media while casting his vote, said the benefits of his party’s development plans would be spread more widely and vowed to work closely with Gusmao to implement them.

 “We have voted based on our own wish for a new president who is able to maintain stability, to develop our economy and to change the current situation,” Ramos-Horta said.

-Polls closed at 3 p.m. on Saturday and official results are not expected until Thursday.

-East Timorese voted overwhelmingly in a U.N.-supervised referendum in 1999 to end 24 years of brutal Indonesian occupation.
-Indonesia’s military and pro-Indonesian militias responded to the independence referendum with scorched-earth attacks that devastated the East Timorese half of the island.

-East Timor’s transition to a democracy has been rocky, with leaders battling massive poverty, unemployment and corruption as the nation continues to recover from the bloody break for independence two decades ago, with an economy reliant on dwindling offshore oil revenues and bitter factional politics that have occasionally erupted into violence.
+East Timor’s transition to a democracy has been rocky, with leaders battling massive poverty, unemployment and corruption.
+The nation continues to recover from the bloody break for independence two decades ago, with an economy reliant on dwindling offshore oil revenues and bitter factional politics.

-In the last four years, continuing tensions between the two largest parties, Fretilin and CNRT, led to the resignation of Prime Minister Taur Matan Ruak in February 2020 after the government repeatedly failed to pass a budget.

-Guterres refused to swear in nine people nominated by CNRT as cabinet ministers in 2018, so the government is made up of ministers from two smaller parties, and several portfolios remain vacant.

-Fretilin said that Horta is not fit to be president, accusing him of causing a crisis as prime minister in 2006 when dozens were killed as political rivalries turned into open conflict on the streets of Dili.

-Campaigning, which was punctuated by parties trading political accusations, ended on Wednesday without major incident.

-Joaquim Fonseca, a political analyst at RENETIL, a youth organization established during Indonesia’s occupation of East Timor, said, “It will be quite difficult for one political party to acquire a parliamentary majority and form a government on its own.
-Political parties will have to rely on coalitions to form a government.”
+Joaquim Fonseca, a political analyst at RENETIL, a youth organization established during Indonesia’s occupation of East Timor, said that no single party would be able to form a government on its own but that coalitions were necessary.

-“This remains a challenge for both of the candidates,” said Fonseca, who is also East Timor’s former Ambassador for the United Kingdom.
-“At this point, there is no absolute certainty that either of the candidates will bring the desired changes.”
+“This remains a challenge for both of the candidates,” said Fonseca, who is also East Timor’s former ambassador to the U.K. “At this point, there is no absolute certainty that either of the candidates will bring the desired changes.”

 The U.N. estimates that nearly half of East Timor’s population lives below the extreme poverty line of $1.90 a day and half of children under the age of 5 suffer physical and mental stunting as a result of malnutrition.